ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-rewriting_history.md

 of unsuccessful attempts to do something to incorporate work done by someone else.

 This episode explores some of the commands `git` offers to manipulate the commit history for your benefit and that of your collaborators.
+But, first, we will look at another useful command.

 ### Set aside your work safely with `stash`